 The treated space should be sealed off and the chemicals allowed to do their job for about 60 – 90 minutes.
 Again, your electrostatic fogging specialist will be able to confirm the timeline best based on the chemicals, the specific processes used, and the size of the work area.

 Disinfecting your workplace with the electrostatic fogging method is an effective way to assure your space is thoroughly disinfected after your normal cleaning.
 If your commercial facility is cleaned in the evening, ask if your space can also be disinfected with an electrostatic fogging machine afterward.
 When you come back to work in the morning, it should be dry and ready for you to enter again.

 What Cleaning Solutions Can be Used to Disinfect Surfaces?

 With electrostatic disinfecting and fogging, specific cleaners and chemicals are used that are designed to spray properly as a fine mist as well as do a thorough disinfecting job.
 Often the disinfecting cleaners will be created with surfactant cleaners, antimicrobial agents, fragrances, and odor reducers.
 Again, all are specifically formulated to kill germs while electrostatically-formulated into an aerosol mist and dispersed throughout your workplace rooms.

-The easiest way to keep your office, retail business, and workplace disinfected on a regular basis is to hire a professional team to clean.
+The easiest way to keep your business disinfected is to hire a professional team to clean.
 Let us do the cleaning work for you – either on a regular schedule or for your one-time cleans.
 Click here to learn more about the janitorial services we can help you with.